 Devotion: Red Peonies, Heliotrope and Alstromeria

 You’re going to be devoting yourself to your partner for better or worse, for richer or poorer on your big day - and you can say it with your flowers to.
-Red peonies, bright purple heliotrope blossoms and dainty multi-coloured alstromeria will help infuse vibrancy and meaning into your bouquet.
+Red peonies, bright purple heliotrope blossoms and dainty multi-coloured alstromeria will help infuse vibrancy and meaning into your wedding bouquet.

 Fidelity: Ivy and Speedwell

 Fidelity is an essential ingredient for a successful marriage.
-You’ll probably be vowing to be loyal and supportive during your ceremony, and you can do it with your bouquet, too.
+You’ll probably be vowing to be loyal and supportive during your ceremony, and you can do it with your wedding bouquet, too.
 Add a bit of greenery in the form of ivy or give a pop of colour to a monochromatic bouquet with few pieces of purple or pink-hued speedwell.